 Jesus’ mother had made her wash his blood off her hands for yesterday’s Sabbath.
-Mary Magdalen had been there when the soldiers had finally cut him down, when the rich man had used his influence with the governor to get the body released.
+Mary Magdalene had been there when the soldiers had finally cut him down, when the rich man had used his influence with the governor to get the body released.
 She’d watched as his mother had held his broken corpse – such dignity that other Mary had, her oldest son mangled there in her arms, her wonderful boy betrayed and destroyed by a world he was too good for; such grace in sorrow.
-She’d watched as the soldiers shuffled aside, hard-bitten men suddenly frightened of what they’d done.
+She had seen the soldiers shuffle aside, hard-bitten men suddenly frightened of what they’d done.
 She’d waited while the women organised to have his body lifted up and hastily transported to the rich man’s tomb.

-When they were all busy with the practical things, Mary Magdalan had touched the body.
+When they were all busy with the practical things, Mary Magdalene had touched the body.
 That’s how she’d got bloody.
 She’d touched him but it wasn’t a proper goodbye.

 Then it had been night.
 No better preparation could be done.
 No washing of the body.
 No anointing it.
 No funeral rites.
 No prayers.
 Such were forbidden on the Sabbath.

 The guards closed the gates early last night.
-The invaders were taking no chances after the riots a week or so back when Bar-Abbas had killed a man, and then the demonstrations that the clergy had co-ordinated outside the governor’s palace when Jesus was before him.
-When the sun had fallen and the women were legally able to go and lay out the corpse they were not allowed to leave the city.
+The invaders were taking no chances after the riots a week or so back when Bar-Abbas had killed a man, and after the demonstrations that the clergy had co-ordinated outside the Roman Governor’s palace when Jesus was before him.
+By the time the sun had fallen and the women were legally able to go and lay out the corpse, nobody was allowed to leave the city.

 “Why?” she challenged herself.
 Why make this dangerous, terrifying journey through a graveyard at night?
 Why risk robbers or wild animals or ghosts to do a job that other people could do a hundred times better than you can?
 “Why are you so stupid?”